-The Group has outsourced its internal audit function to a professional service firm, Messrs JWC Consulting Sdn Bhd whose primary responsibility is to independently assess and report to the Board, through the ARMC, the systems of internal control of the Group.
-The internal audit functions are as set out in the Statement on Risk Management and Internal Control on pages 35 to 37 of the Annual Report.
+The Group has outsourced its internal audit function to a professional service firm, Messrs JWC Consulting Sdn Bhd whose primary responsibility is to independently assess and report to the Board of Directors, through the ARMC, the system of internal control of the Group.
+The internal audit functions are as set out in the Statement on Risk Management and Internal Control on pages 39 to 41 of the Annual Report.

 Messrs JWC Consulting Sdn.
 Bhd. is a member of the Institute of Internal Auditors Malaysia.
-Details of the lead Internal Auditors from Messrs JWC Consulting Sdn Bhd that carried out the internal audit work for the financial year ended 31 December 2018 are as follows:
+Details of the lead Internal Auditors from Messrs JWC Consulting Sdn Bhd that carried out the internal audit work for the financial year ended 31 December 2019 are as follows: